secretGeek/today-i-learned-staging/powershell/pass_argument_to_script.md

     ".\script1.ps1 -isGood:$true"   #  $IsGood = $true
     ".\script1.ps1 -isGood:$false"  #  $IsGood = $false

 ## Don't like named parameters?
 Fine!
-Use positional...
+Use positional

     $name=$args[0]
     $height=$args[1]

 ...like it's 1999.

-## Validate the parameters...
+## Validate the parameters

 But if you do use real `params` you can also enforce simple validation: